ericdke/apero-docs/FAQ.md

 ### Enable animations

-When this option is off, Apero will minimize its use of animations (for now, only targets the transition animation between streams).
+When this option is off, Apero will minimize its use of animations.

 ### Highlight posts mentioning you